oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 ---

 You're going to use Vue and Spring Boot to build a todo list web application.
-The application will include CRUD abilities, meaning that you will be able to **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot server via the client.
+The application will include CRUD abilities, meaning that you will be able to **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot API via the client.
 The Vue front-end client will use the Quasar framework for presentation.
-Both the Spring Boot server and the Vue client will be secured with OAuth 2.0 and OpenID Connect (OIDC) using Okta as the security provider.
+Both the Spring Boot API and the Vue client will be secured with OAuth 2.0 and OpenID Connect (OIDC) using Okta as the security provider.

 {% img blog/spring-boot-crud-update/spring-and-vue.png alt:"Spring Boot, Vue, and Okta logos" width:"500" %}{: .center-image }

 This project has two major parts:

-- Spring Boot server
+- Spring Boot API
 - Vue client

-The Spring Boot server will include an H2 in-memory database and will use Spring Data JPA to map our todo data model to a database table for persistence.
+The Spring Boot app will include an H2 in-memory database and will use Spring Data JPA to map our todo data model to a database table for persistence.
 As you'll see, the server will leverage Spring Boot's ability to quickly expose data via a REST API with a minimum of configuration.

 The client will use [Vue 3](https://vuejs.org/) and the Quasar Framework.
 [The Quasar Framework](https://quasar.dev/) provides components and layout tools to help build Vue applications quickly with a consistent, high-quality user interface.